Markovian linearization of random walks on groups: Introduction

-For nearest-neighbor convolution random walks on {plain} groups, it is then possible to derive an explicit expression from this integral formula.
-For colored random walks, adapting the computation naturally leads to the problem of determining the limit of infinite products of random matrices, which in turn leads to a formula of the entropy in terms of the parameters $(\mu_g)_{g \in S}$ and the law of a family indexed by $[r]$ of random probability measures on $\bR^{r}$ whose law is uniquely characterized by some invariance equation.
+For nearest-neighbour random walks, the previous integral formula can yield explicit expression for the entropy.
+However the non-commutativity of $M_r(\bC)$ creates new difficulties.
+For coloured random walks, adapting the computation naturally leads to the problem of determining the limit of infinite products of random matrices.
+This in in turn leads to a formula of the entropy in terms of the parameters $(\mu_g)_{g \in S}$ and the law of a family indexed by $[r]$ of random probability measures on $\bR^{r}$ whose law is uniquely characterized by some invariance equation.

 To state our result more precisely, we first introduce the hitting probabilities defined as follows.
 Given $g \in G, u \in [r]$, let $\tau_{(g,u)} := \inf \{ n : X_{n} = (g,u)\}$ be the hitting time of a pair $(g,u)$, so that $\tau_{g}:= \min_{u} \tau_{(g,u)}$ is the hitting time of $g$.
 For $g \in S$, set